-This 3-color color recognition cord for graduates features royal blue, white and orange cording intertwined to form a single cord complete with matching tassels at each end.
+This 3-color color recognition cord for graduates features royal blue, red and orange cording intertwined to form a single cord complete with matching tassels at each end.
 Honor and recognition cords are designed to be worn with the graduation cap and gown to bring visual recognition to the graduate for academic achievement or membership in a particular academic organization.

 Length: 60" (52" visible cord with two 4" tassels)